Popular Research Peptides

 How to Use the Peptide Reconstitution Calculator

 Our peptide reconstitution calculator helps researchers determine the correct bacteriostatic water volume and dosing for any peptide vial.
-Whether you are working with BPC-157, semaglutide, tirzepatide, or TB-500, accurate reconstitution is critical for reliable research outcomes.
-Simply enter your peptide weight in milligrams, desired dose in micrograms, and the calculator returns the exact volume per injection in milliliters.
+Whether you are working with BPC-157, semaglutide, tirzepatide, or TB-500, accurate reconstitution is essential for reliable research outcomes.
+Enter your peptide weight in milligrams and your desired dose in micrograms; the calculator returns the corresponding injection volume in milliliters.

 This tool supports all common research peptides including growth hormone secretagogues like ipamorelin and CJC-1295, GLP-1 receptor agonists such as retatrutide and tirzepatide, healing peptides like BPC-157 and TB-500, and cosmetic peptides like GHK-Cu.